Eclipse-SDV-Hackathon-Chapter-Two-APT/APT/README.md

 ## 🚔 WebApplication for Authorities
 ![img_web](https://github.com/user-attachments/assets/42a1e2df-d38f-4afa-b1e1-ecec047e0468)
-- Collects data from vehicles via **eclipse mosquitto**  to find dangerous areas and their causes.
+- Collects data from vehicles via **eclipse mosquitto**  to find dangerous areas and get an optimized route to the accident areas.
 - Gives clear information, like the best routes, to help emergency teams respond faster.

 ---